 Normally, I go to my Benjamin Moore deck for colors, but I decided to give Sarah Richardson’s Collection from Para a try for something different.
 I like how the large paint swatches make it easy to compare colors.
-It’s so much easier to get a sense of how the actual color will look on the walls.
+It’s so much easier to get a sense of how the actual color will look and feel on the walls.

-For the main walls, I was looking for a neutral color with a grey undertone.
+For the main walls, I was looking for something neutral with a bit of a grey undertone.
 Cashmere (SR-13) seemed to be the color that read a bit grey but still maintained a bit of warmth.

 For the TV wall, I decided to go with a deep grey color.
 My hope is that it will blend better with the TV and speakers so they aren’t a main focal point of the room.
-I also prefer watching TV screens in front of a dark background color much better.
+I also prefer watching TV screens in front of a dark background color.
+You?
 Thunderstorm (SR-72) is a grey that changes depending on the light, from grey to green to blue.
 I think it’s the perfect complement to the quartz countertop we’re planning on installing in the snack bar area, as well as some of the accents and artwork we plan on adding to the room.

 For the trim and ceiling, I chose Snowfall (SR-29).
 I like the warmth it has without being too yellow.